-Since 1952, the town of North Wilkesboro has owned Wilkes Regional Medical Center and still does today.
-A recent expansion to the 130-bed hospital resulted in a larger emergency room that went from 9,500 to 19,000 square feet, and the hospital now has a family-focused New Beginnings Birthing Center where newborns may share rooms with their families 24 hours a day.
-As for physician specialties at WRMC, they include cardiology, family practice, gastroenterology, neurology, obstetrics, ophthalmology, pediatrics, psychiatry, general surgery and urology.
+Since 1952, the town of North Wilkesboro has owned Wilkes Regional Medical Center.
+A recent expansion to the 130-bed hospital resulted in a larger emergency room that went from 9,500 to 19,000 square feet, and a family-focused New Beginnings Birthing Center where newborns may share rooms with their families 24 hours a day.
+Physician specialties at WRMC include cardiology, family practice, gastroenterology, neurology, obstetrics, ophthalmology, pediatrics, psychiatry, general surgery and urology.

 WRMC Heart Center

 Wilkes Regional Medical Center has entered into a partnership with Wake Forest Baptist Health and opened a new Heart Center on the WRMC campus.
 Staffing the facility are two board-certified cardiologists who oversee care and diagnostic testing for patients with heart-related diseases and disorders.
 Services include stress testing, echocardiograms and EKGs, with most patients referred to the Heart Center by their family physicians.